Unity-Technologies/ml-agents/docs/Migrating.md

   to complete the fields on the new `Behavior Parameters` component with the BrainParameters of the old Brain.

-## Migrating from ML-Agents toolkit v0.9 to v0.10
+## Migrating from ML-Agents Toolkit v0.9 to v0.10

 ### Important Changes